The No-Framework Agent

 | Provider count | One LLM provider | Multiple providers or need to switch |

-| Tool count | 1-5 tools | 8+ tools needing routing |
+| Tool count | 1–5 tools | 8+ tools with routing logic |

 | State complexity | Messages array is sufficient | Complex state with branching logic |

-| Conversation persistence | Stateless or simple DB | Need checkpointing, time travel |
+| Conversation persistence | Stateless or simple DB | Checkpointing, time travel, session replay |

 | Agent coordination | Single agent | Multiple agents collaborating |

-| Human-in-the-loop | Simple approval gate | Complex interrupt/resume patterns |
+| Human-in-the-loop | No interrupt/resume | Structured interrupt and resume patterns |

 | Team size | 1–3 developers | Large team needing shared abstractions |